 Worldwide, IDA affects hundreds of millions of people, including an estimated

 Because hearing loss impacts approximately 15 percent of U.S. individuals, and because IDA is generally easy to treat, any ties between the two conditions could be important.

 The research team used data from deidentified electronic medical records from the Penn State Milton S. Hershey Medical Center in Hershey, PA.
 In total, data from 305,339 adults aged 21-90 was investigated, with 43 percent of the cohort being male, and with an average age of 50.
 By observing ferritin and hemoglobin levels, IDA was diagnosed retrospectively.

 The team also gathered information regarding the patient’s hearing.
 They looked separately at conductive hearing loss – due to problems with the bones of the inner ear, or SNHL – damage to the cochlea or nerve pathways passing from the inner ear to the brain, deafness, and unspecified hearing loss.

-Once the data had been analyzed, the team found a relationship: SNHL and combined hearing loss (SNHL and conductive hearing loss in the same individual) were both significantly associated with IDA.
+Once the data had been analyzed, the team found a relationship: SNHL and combined hearing loss (SNHL and conductive hearing loss in the same individual) were

 The authors conclude: